BugHerd - the website QA tool that makes it easy for your clients to leave feedback

 What is Website QA Testing?

-Website QA testing (quality assurance testing) is the process of systematically checking a website for bugs, visual inconsistencies, broken functionality, and cross-browser issues before it is published or handed over to a client.
+Website QA testing (quality assurance testing) is the process of systematically checking a website for bugs, visual inconsistencies, broken links, and cross-browser issues before it is published or handed over to a client.
+Performed properly, it should follow the W3C Web Standards, helping improve compatibility across browsers and devices.
+Teams should also verify that the website meets the Web Content Accessibility Guidelines (WCAG), covering areas such as keyboard navigation, color contrast, alternative text for images, and clear page structure.

 For web agencies, website QA is the critical stage between “build complete” and “client sign-off.”
 A structured QA process reduces revision rounds, and keeps project timelines on track.
 BugHerd is built specifically for this workflow: testers log issues directly on the live or staging site, with all technical context captured automatically, so nothing gets lost between QA and the development team.